-In order to successfully complete the Teacher Education Program, the candidate must:
+In order to complete the Teacher Education Program successfully and to be eligible for licensure, the candidate must:

-- 1. Have maintained a 2.50 GPA.
-(Transfer + Barton GPA combined) - 2.
-Have successfully completed the INTASC Standards Portfolio in EDU 451 - 3.
-Have successfully completed the technology Portfolio in EDU 451 - 4.
-Have completed Baccalaureate Degree
+- 1. Have a 2.50 GPA (Transfer + Barton GPA combined) - 2.
+Have successfully completed all six Electronic Evidences - 3.
+Have met all program requirements - 4.
+Have completed the Baccalaureate Degree - 5.
+Have passed EDU 470 or EDU 473/474 (Student Teaching) with a grade of C- or higher, as measured by the Barton College Student Teacher Evaluation Instrument - 6.
+Have met all other licensure requirements - 7.

-Decision Point IV.
-Completion of North Carolina Licensure

-In addition to successfully completing the Teacher Education Program, and being recommended for North Carolina license, a candidate must:

-Have passed EDU 470 and EDU 473/474 (Student Teaching) with a C- or higher, as measured by the Barton College Student Teacher Evaluation Instrument

-- 2. Have passed all education and major courses with a C- or higher - 3.
-Have submitted LEA recommendation - 4.
 Have passed PRAXIS II Specialty Area Test, if applicable